gitrdm/ranked_belief/bindings/rankedBeliefR/README.md

 # rankedBeliefR

 R bindings for the `ranked_belief` lazy ranking library.
 The package links against the C interoperability layer that ships with the repository.
+It is a PoC wrapper to test the ffi of the library for use in R.

 ## Prerequisites